powsybl/powsybl-core/docs/grid_features/network_modifications.md

   or busbar sections.
 This prefix is followed by the "row" index and the section number.
 If it is not specified, then the name of the voltage level is used as prefix.
 - The switch prefix ID is also optional.
+- The boolean connectExistingConnectables indicates whether existing connectables should be connected to the new topology if the busbar sections are created in a non-empty voltage level.
+If true, they will all be connected with an open switch of the same kind as the first switch that connects the connectable to the other busbar sections.

 #### Create Voltage Level Sections
 This class allows the creation of new busbar sections inside a voltage level in the NODE_BREAKER topology.